-A bond default occurs when the bond issuer fails to make an interest or principal payment within the specified period.
-Defaults typically occur when the bond issuer has run out of cash to pay its bondholders.
-Since defaulting on a bond severely restricts the issuer’s ability to acquire financing in the future, a default is usually a last resort – and therefore a sign of severe financial distress.
+A bond default occurs when the bond issuer fails to make interest or principal payment within the specified period.
+Defaults most often occur when the bond issuer has run out of cash to pay its bondholders.
+Since a default severely restricts the issuer’s ability to acquire financing in the future, it is usually a last resort.
+It is a sign of severe financial distress.

 What Happens When a Bond Defaults?

 A bond default doesn’t always mean that you're going to lose all of your principal.
 In the case of corporate bonds, you'll likely receive a portion of your principal back.
 This may occur after the issuer liquidates its assets and distributes the proceeds.